thindil/steamsky/README.md

 ## Build game from sources

+### Docker way

+You can use Docker images `adabuild` and `adabuildwin64` from the project [dockerada](https://github.com/thindil/dockerada).
+They contain all libraries and compiler needed to build the game.

+To build the game for Linux, download `adabuild` image and type in console:

+`docker run --rm -v [path to source code]:/app ghcr.io/thindil/adabuild /bin/bash -c "cd /app && gprbuild -p -P steamsky.gpr -XMode=release"`

+To build the game for Windows 64-bit, download `adabuildwin64` image and type in console:

+`docker run --rm -v [path to source code]:/app ghcr.io/thindil/adabuildwin64 /bin/bash -c "cd /app && gprbuild -p -P steamsky.gpr -XMode=release --target=x86_64-windows"`

+### Classic way

 To build(works on Linux and Windows too) you need:

-* compiler - GCC with enabled Ada support or (best option) GNAT from:
+* compiler - GCC with enabled Ada support or GNAT from:

   https://www.adacore.com/download/

-  It is recommended that you use GNAT GPL 2019 to compile the game on Linux.
-  Game does not work with old compilers (like GCC 4.9) since it lacks full support for Ada 2012
+  The game does not work with old compilers (like GCC 4.9) since it lacks full support for Ada 2012

 * XmlAda - if you use GNAT from AdaCore it is included in package.
 In other